yonetaniryo/fast3r/README.md

 Please follow [DUSt3R's data preprocessing instructions](https://github.com/naver/dust3r/tree/main?tab=readme-ov-file#datasets) to prepare the data for training and evaluation.
 The pre-processed data is compatible with the [multi-view dataloaders](fast3r/dust3r/datasets) in this repo.

+For preprocessing the DTU, 7-Scene, and NRGBD datasets for evaluation, we follow [Spann3r's data processing instructions](https://github.com/HengyiWang/spann3r/blob/main/docs/data_preprocess.md).

 ## FAQ

-- Q: Preprocessed data for DTU, 7-Scene and NRGBD? ([#36](https://github.com/facebookresearch/fast3r/issues/36))
-  - We follow [Spann3r's data processing instructions](https://github.com/HengyiWang/spann3r/blob/main/docs/data_preprocess.md) to pre-process the three evaluation datasets.
 - Q: `httpcore.ConnectError: All connection attempts failed` when launching the demo?
   - See [#34](https://github.com/facebookresearch/fast3r/issues/34).
 Download the example videos into a local directory.
 - Q: Data pre-processing for BlendedMVS, `train_list.txt` is missing?